andreoliwa/python-clib/README.md

       -p, --part [major|minor|patch]  Which part of the version number to bump -d, --allow-dirty               Allow bumpversion to run on a dirty repo --help                          Show this message and exit.

-## poetryx

-    $ poetryx --help
-    Usage: poetryx [OPTIONS] COMMAND [ARGS]...

-      Extra commands for poetry.

-    Options:
-      --help  Show this message and exit.

-    Commands:
-      setup-py  Use poetry to generate a setup.py file from pyproject.toml.

----

-    $ poetryx setup-py --help
-    Usage: poetryx setup-py [OPTIONS]

-      Use poetry to generate a setup.py file from pyproject.toml.

-    Options:
-      --help  Show this message and exit.

 ## postgresx